 Ngoc is a designer who is happiest in creative environments.
 She is interested in sustainability, especially in the textile industry, and her final MDE project focused on fast fashion.
 Before the MDE program, Ngoc was a Design Fellow at the Yale Center for Engineering Innovation and Design, where she helped students design, develop, and actualize their ideas.
 She now works as a product manager at MIT.

 Kun Fan is an engineer who studied the mechanics of materials and structure, which gave him a solid foundation for future endeavors.
 He is interested in addressing problems in the context of various economic systems, and finds beauty and potential in computer code for making the impossible possible.
-During the MDE program, he focused on issues surrounding rapid urbanization and affordable housing in Chinese megacities, and he has since returned to China to continue working on these topics.
+During the MDE program, he focused on issues surrounding rapid urbanization and affordable housing in Chinese megacities, and he has since returned to China to continue working on these topics at Vanke.

 Chao Gu is a structure engineer with additional training in Tongji University’s Innovation and Venture program, and has working experience in architecture construction, project management, and building certification.
 His passion for optimizing the design process and automatic construction brought him to the MDE program, where he focused on addressing the demands of society’s rapid development.
 As a result of the program, he has moved into machine learning and works at Unity Technologies.

 Brian is an interdisciplinary designer working at the intersection of society, technology, and the built environment.
 He believes design creates joy, community, and justice; he loves cities, infrastructure and interfaces.
 Brian has collaborated on the development of software, buildings, and plans in Boston, SF, NYC, and NOLA, with a focus on design for the public realm.
 During his time in the MDE program, he explored how machine intelligence and urban systems can improve human experience.
 Brian hopes to build better intelligent and interactive systems across the physical and digital, and is now a designer at Sidewalk Labs.